paparazzi/pprzlink/README.md

 ### Usage for sending

-Sending a message is done as follow:
+Sending a message is done as follows:

 Include the library header